czasopismo-MATINF/Book-Game-Control-of-Robot-Rovers/README.md

-# Book: Turn game on control of robotic rovers on a planet.
+# Book: Turn game - control of robotic rovers on a planet.